ELeeAstro/mini_chem/README.md

 1. VMR - initial VMR of each species (in the species order of the _sp file)

 ## Directories

 ### src_mini_chem

-Contains [testing] fortran source files and makefile for compiling this standalone version
+A testing and development source code directory containing testing fortran source files and makefile for compiling.
+Advice: do not use code from this directory unless you know what you are doing.

 ### src_mini_chem_mp